davish/davi.sh/src/pages/blog/2022/12/check-grammar-with-python.md

 ```

 Since these windows are all processed in order, I can see without any extra processing that there's actually two sequences of three sentences with 7 and 6 commas respectively.

-So much of my Python experience is from writing apps with Django that I forgot how quick and easy it is to whip up a small script that does some text processing with nothing but the standard library.
-As much as I appreciate static types and exhaustiveness checking in larger programs, being able to ignore edge cases that I know don't appear in the specific input I'm concerned with is a relief for scripts like this.

 As you might expect, I ran this post through the script before publishing.
 It had no notes!
 I'm improving already.